 First of all, you should look for a witness who saw the accident and can testify that they also saw the other driver on their phone at or around the time of the crash.
 Note that your own testimony in this matter can be helpful, however the observations of another individual altogether will potentially be even more so.
 With that in mind, do your best to find someone to help support your claims.
 This can be another driver, for example, or perhaps even a passenger that was present in one of the cars involved in the accident.

 Another potentially promising resource to aid in you in proving the actions of the other driver is a camera.
 Depending upon the area in which the accident took place, it is possible that there was a camera situated in such a position as to film the crash.
 Some of them might have been clear enough to show the other driver on their phone at or near the time of the accident.
 Look at nearby businesses and streetlights for cameras.
 If you have a dash cam, check your footage!

 While we often use the term “texting” to indicate sending a text message to another person, it is just as likely that someone on their phone is posting to social media.
 Take a look at the social media accounts of the other driver and look at the time stamps of their posts.
 These might be able to help prove they were active right around the time of the accident.
 Text message logs, if possible to obtain, could also help show that the individual in question was texting around the time of the accident.

 Have you been the victim of a driver who texted and drove?
-If so, reach out to experienced attorneys like those at Johnston, Moore & Thompson for help.
+If so, reach out to experienced attorneys like those at Johnston, Moore & Weston for help.